This page will help you understand Wyoming alcohol laws. That will help you avoid expensive fines or even jail. Not to mention time and embarrassment.

 Wyoming alcohol laws prohibit driving with a blood alcohol concentration (BAC) of 0.08% or higher.
 For those under 21, it’s 0.02% or higher.

-The exact penalties depend on the circumstances and the judge involved.
+The exact penalties depend on the circumstances and the judge.

 The penalty for a first DUI conviction can be driver license suspension for 90 days.
 For a second, it can be one year.
 And for a third, three years.

 With a third conviction, the driver must take an alcohol abuse course.
 The judge can also require alcohol assessment and treatment.
-The judge can order an ignition interlock on the offender’s car.
-Also the offender must pay for this expensive device.
+The judge can order an ignition interlock device (IID) on the offender’s car.
+Of course, the offender must pay for this expensive device.
+And its installation, maintenance, and monitoring.

 Wyoming alcohol laws do not increase penalties for driving with BAC levels far above the maximum legal limit.